RAF Wittering: Bomber Command

 In its new guise as a bomber station, RAF Wittering initially operated Avro Lincolns from 1953 although these were replaced by English Electric Canberras later that year.
 The first British operational atomic bomb, the Blue Danube, was deployed to RAF Wittering in November 1953.
 The first V-bombers (the Vickers Valiant, the Handley Page Victor and the Avro Vulcan) were delivered in July 1955.
-In 1957–58 tests were carried out on the first British hydrogen bomb.
-This was fitted into the existing Blue Danube casing, and four Valiant bombers flew out of Wittering to Christmas Island in the Pacific, one of them dropping the first device on 15 May 1957 on Operation Grapple.
+In 1956–58 Valiant bombers of 49 Squadron based at Wittering participated in the Operation Buffalo and Operation Grapple nuclear tests, during which they conducted all eight air drops ever carried out with British nuclear weapons.
+Four Valiant bombers were assigned to the programme and flew from Wittering to the designated test locations in Australia and the Pacific, respectively.

 Until January 1969 two squadrons (100 and 139) of Victor B.2 bombers equipped with Blue Steel stand-off missiles were part of the QRA (Quick Reaction Alert) force of the RAF.
 Two nuclear armed aircraft were permanently on 15 minutes readiness to take off.
 They were parked within 100 m of the westerly runway threshold.
 In times of higher tension, four bombers could be stationed beside the runway on the ORP (Operational Readiness Platform).
 If the aircraft were manned they could all be airborne within 30 seconds, a feat often demonstrated at V force stations across the country.
 Since the incoming missile warning from the RAF Fylingdales BMEWS array was only four minutes before impact this ensured if the country came under attack, the bombers would be scrambled and able to retaliate.

 In 1968, the base became part of Strike Command.
 From October 1972 until August 1976, there were two squadrons flying the Hawker Hunter No. 45 Squadron initially and then 58 Squadron as well.